Custom Record for Custom Content Type

 Custom Content Type Records

-Each time you use Site Management Tools to add an instance of a custom content type to your site, a CMS content record and a custom record for the custom content type is created.
-The CMS content record determines how and where the custom content is displayed, see CMS Contents Record.
-The custom record for the content type stores the values for the custom content elements.
-In the example of the ImageViewer custom content type, these values include:
+Each time you use Site Management Tools to add an instance of a custom content type to your site, it creates a CMS content record and a custom record for that content type.
+The CMS content record controls how and where your custom content displays.
+See CMS Contents Record.
+The custom record for the content type saves the values for your custom content elements.
+For the ImageViewer example, these values include:

-Although you can view or edit instances of the custom content types in NetSuite, best practice is to make your changes to the custom content type in Site Management Tools.
+You can view or edit custom content types in NetSuite, but it’s best to make changes in Site Management Tools.

 To view a custom content type record in NetSuite: